makerdao/community/governance/polls/Change of Covenants for P1-DROP (farmlands) - November 15, 2021.md

 ## Review

 MKR Token Holders may vote in this poll to express support or opposition to the following covenant changes to P1-DROP (farmlands):
-   * Increase acquisition price from 1.5M to 2.85M.
+   * Increase maximum acquisition price from $1.5 million to $2.85 million.
-   * Include Arkansas as possible state.
+   * Include Arkansas as a possible state.

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-p1-drop-change-of-covenants-for-p1-drop-farmlands/11236) to inform your position on this issue before voting.